 Another highlight of Kauai's extraordinary topography is Waimea Canyon.
 The largest canyon in the Pacific, it is an astounding sight.
 Ten miles long, 1 mile wide and 3,500-feet deep, it was carved thousands of years ago by rivers and floods flowing from the summit of Mount Waialeale.

 The lines in the canyon walls depict different volcanic eruptions and lava flows that have occurred over the centuries.
 Though smaller than the Grand Canyon of Arizona, Waimea Canyon rivals its more famous counterpart in scenic beauty.

 During the course of this moderately active half-day excursion, you'll also take in unforgettable sights through your motorcoach window.
-During the approximately two hour journey to the canyon, you'll pass through Lihue, the island's main town, Koloa, home of flower farms and sugarcane fields as well as the small villages of Oma'o, Kalaheo and Hanapepe.
+During the approximately two hour journey to the canyon, you'll pass through Lihue, the island's main town; Koloa, where the islands first successful sugar plantation was started, as well as the small villages of Oma'o, Kalaheo and Hanapepe.